Updated 23 August 2022

-7. Are all currently registered .au domain names eligible to apply for .au direct name?
+8. Are all currently registered .au domain names eligible to apply for .au direct name?

 The type of namespace does not impact the priority of the name, only the date of registration.

 Some names will be reserved from registration for reasons including security or appropriate functioning of Government.
-Read more at question 24.

-To apply for Priority Status with a registrar different to the registrar of record you will need to provide a username and password (known as a priority-token) to prove you are the registrant of the name you are applying with.
-A dedicated web page to retrieve your priority-token (which is separate to your domain name password) will be made available prior to the launch of .au direct.
+To apply for Priority Status with a registrar, you will need to provide a username and password (known as a priority-token) to prove you are the registrant of the name you are applying with.
+You can retrieve your token here.
+A link to retrieve the priority token will be sent to the Registrant email address as recorded in the registry at: https://whois.auda.org.au/

 Priority Categories determine how a name is allocated in a small fraction of cases where more than one registrant may be eligible to apply for Priority Status for the same .au direct name.

-Priority Category 1: Names with a creation date in the registry on or before the Priority Status cut-off date of 4 February 2018 23:59:59 UTC
+- Priority Category 1: Names with a creation date in the registry on or before the Priority Status cut-off date of 4 February 2018 23:59:59 UTC

-Priority Category 2: Names with a creation date in the registry after the Priority Status cut-off date of 4 February 2018 23:59:59 UTC.
+- Priority Category 2: Names with a creation date in the registry after the Priority Status cut-off date of 4 February 2018 23:59:59 UTC.

 Find out more about the Priority Allocation here.

-9. Will there be a tool to check:
+10. Is there a tool to check:

 a) The creation date of domains?